hubverse-org/hubAdmin/README.md

 [![R-CMD-check](https://github.com/Infectious-Disease-Modeling-Hubs/hubAdmin/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/Infectious-Disease-Modeling-Hubs/hubAdmin/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of hubAdmin is to …
+The goal of hubAdmin is to provide a set of utility functions for administering hubverse Infectious Disease Modeling Hubs.

+This package is part of the [hubverse](https://hubverse.org) ecosystem, which aims to provide a set of tools for infectious disease modeling hubs to share and collaborate on their work.

 ## Installation